Katherine Grant (actress): Illness and death

 Grant's mother, Mrs. Anita Grant Kerr, had her own comments to interject about her daughter's condition.
 "Some of the things that have been said about her are breaking my heart.
 She's just a sick child, there's no mystery at all about her illness."
 She went on to say, "Katherine worked hard in pictures, and then she was hurt in the accident.
 She finished two pictures after that, but it was too much.
 She had been dieting and not eating right, to keep her weight down, and all of those things were just too much."
 Mrs. Kerr soon after would take Grant home, and Dr. Parkin would continue to care for her.

 Eventually, Grant's condition worsened, and she required complete care, something her mother could no longer provide.
 She was admitted to the Patton State Hospital in San Bernardino County, where she lived for the rest of her life.
 She died, as Katherine Kerr, April 2, 1937, age 32.
 Referencing her death certificate, the principal cause of death was pulmonary tuberculosis, with a contributing cause given as dementia praecox psychosis.

-On the April 5, following a funeral service at the W.A.
+On April 5, following a funeral service at the W.A.
 Brown Mortuary in Los Angeles, she was buried in the Evergreen Cemetery.
 Her grave is located in Section E, Lot Resub 120.
-In August 2016 a headstone was placed on her grave by Jessica Keaton who runs a blog dedicated to silent film stars.
+In August 2016 a headstone was placed on her grave by Jessica Wahl who runs a blog dedicated to silent film stars.

 Grant was mentioned in the January 1929 issue of Photoplay magazine.
 The article, "Diet - The Menace of Hollywood" by Katherine Albert, stated "The Miss Los Angeles of a few years ago was Kathryn [sic] Grant.
 A film career was assured when she was given a long term contract with the Hal Roach Studio.
 Pretty, talented---but overweight.
 She must lose.
 The pounds HAD to come off.
 She went on a diet so strenuous she collapsed and was rushed to a sanitarium.
 Today you do not see her on the screen.
 Hollywood has forgotten her.
 She has dropped out completely from the film world."